-Discovered by the Portuguese around 1470, this volcanic island was named “Príncipe” in honor of Afonso, Prince of Portugal.
-Príncipe’s economy has been based on plantation agriculture since the 1800s and cocoa production represents 80 percent of the exports.
-The country has four official languages, the most prevalent is Portuguese.
+The Portuguese discovered this volcanic island around 1470.
+After that, it was named “Príncipe” in honour of Afonso, Prince of Portugal.
+Príncipe’s economy has been based on plantation agriculture since the 1800s.
+Above all, cocoa production represents 80 percent of the exports.
+The country has four official languages and the most prevalent is Portuguese.

 Photo Credit: ©bombomprincipe.com